Skip to content

 Aspect ratio 35:45 (approximately 7:9)

-DPI / resolution 300 DPI minimum
+DPI / resolution 300 DPI minimum for prints; 600 DPI recommended for digital uploads

-Color mode Full color (24-bit RGB)
+Color mode Full color, sRGB (24-bit RGB); no black-and-white

-Expression Neutral, mouth closed
+Expression Neutral, mouth closed, head not tilted

 Recency Taken within the last 6 months